krtuggey/ProBowl_Predictions/README.md

 - The final project could be completed in a feasible amount of time
 - Team members were comfortable with their roles within the project

-The NFL ProBowl was chosen as the project focus because:
+The NFL Pro Bowl was chosen as the project focus because:
 - The process is interesting and demonstrates the principles we have learned throughout the course
 - The data available was vast and accessible
 - A machine learning model can be applied effectively